TeunvdL/VernaCopter/README.md

 ### Prerequisites

 Before you begin, ensure you have met the following requirements:
-- You have installed Python 3.7 or higher.
+- You have installed Python 3.10 or higher.
 - You have an OpenAI API key.
 If you don't have one, you can sign up and obtain it from [OpenAI](https://beta.openai.com/signup/).
+- You have [Gurobi](https://support.gurobi.com/hc/en-us/articles/14799677517585-Getting-Started-with-Gurobi-Optimizer) set up.
+Note that Gurobi is free for academic use.

 ### Clone the Repository